-▶ See our Understanding Stomach and Oesophageal Cancers booklet.
+► See our Understanding Stomach Cancer and Understanding Oesophageal Cancer resources.

 Other types of bowel irritation

 Some chemotherapy drugs, stem cell transplants and radiation therapy to the pelvic area can make the bowel swollen and sore.
 This is called colitis when it affects the colon (the large bowel), and proctitis when it affects only the rectum (the last part of the bowel before the anus).
 You may feel the need to empty your bowels often, perhaps without much result.
 Straining can cause discomfort, and there may be blood or mucus in your bowel movements.
 Diarrhoea, nausea and vomiting are also common, but can be managed with medicines.